 The baby afghan pictured above is the perfect example.
 There’s enough variety in the stitch pattern that it’s a fun project, but the same stitches repeat over and over again, which makes it easy to crochet.

 You’ll crochet this pretty girl’s baby blanket using Bernat Softee baby yarns in a rainbow of different colors.
-The free crochet pattern is available from Crochet.About.com.
+The free crochet charts are available online at knittingandcrochet.net.

-If those two patterns aren’t exactly what you’re looking for, you’ll find plenty of other free baby blanket patterns listed on this page.
+If those two patterns aren’t exactly what you’re looking for, you’ll find plenty of other free blanket patterns listed on this page.

 Granny Squares and Afghan Squares